ajsutton/commonjs-java/README.md

 ## commonjs-java

-A java library to compile commonjs module and their dependencies into a single bundle, ready for use in the browser (or any other JavaScript runtime).
+A java library to compile commonjs modules and their dependencies into a single bundle, ready for use in the browser (or any other JavaScript runtime).

 ### Why?